eraft-io/eraft/README.md

 # ERaftKV

-A persistent distributed KV storage system, ERaftKV, uses the Raft protocol to ensure data consistency, At the same time, it supports sharding to form multi shard large-scale data storage clusters.
+ERaftKV is a persistent distributed KV storage system, uses the Raft protocol to ensure data consistency, At the same time, it supports sharding to form multi shard large-scale data storage clusters.

 # Features
 - Strong and consistent data storage ensures secure and reliable data persistence in distributed systems.